 “My name is Joe Gallagher and I am a new writer based in Edinburgh.
 Last year I spent time living on the streets and wrote several articles for the Big Issue about my experiences, under the pseudonym James Campbell, which they published.
 Subsequently I was nominated for Scottish Features writer of the year Award.
 I didn't win, but needless to say it was an honour to be considered after a first time effort.
 I since have spent my time writing short stories and working.”
 Joe has contributed to LOVE.

 John is internationally known as one of Australia’s most courageous and innovative of authors, poets, essayists and librettists writing in English.
 He has won and been short or long-listed for many prizes, including the UC Vice-Chancellor’s International, and Montreal International.
 He has been published in many journals; tutored in literature; and read his work worldwide.
 His books include: A River in the Dark (2003) and the prize-winning Fire in the Afternoon, (Halstead, 2015).
-John has also contributed to WAR, TRAVEL, LOVE, HAPPY, BETRAYAL and THE SEASONS.
+John has also contributed to WAR, TRAVEL, LOVE, HAPPY, BETRAYAL, THE SEASONS and EMPOWERMENT.

 JOHN R. SABINE